simonliuanu/PeakNote/Personas,UserStories&MVP.md

 **so that** I can make necessary modifications before finalizing the summary.

 **Scenario:**
 After a high-stakes meeting, Sarah accesses the A4 portrait preview of the generated meeting summary.
-She quickly edits key points and confirms formatting before finalizing it as a document to distribute to executives.
+She quickly edits key points using the toolbar above the A4 portrait and confirms formatting before finalizing it as a document to distribute to executives.

 #### **User Story 5: Meeting Summary Export and Sharing**